 Asphalt pavements are easy to maintain, quick to construct, and provide a safe, smooth, quiet ride.
 Simply put, asphalt pavements provide the greatest level of drivability at the most economical price.
 For more information about the advantages of asphalt, visit www.driveasphalt.org.

-The nation has around 4,000 asphalt plants, at least one in every congressional district.
-Each year, these plants produce 500 million to 550 million tons of asphalt pavement material worth in excess of $30 billion.
-The industry supports employment for more than 300,000 Americans.
+The nation has around 3,500 asphalt plants, at least one in every congressional district.
+Each year, these plants produce a total of about 400 million tons of asphalt pavement material worth in excess of $30 billion.
+The industry supports employment for more than 400,000 Americans in the asphalt production, aggregate production, and road construction sectors.
 Asphalt pavement material is a precisely engineered product composed of about 95 percent stone, sand, and gravel by weight, and about 5 percent asphalt cement, a petroleum product.
 Asphalt cement acts as the glue to hold the pavement together.

 This uncommon common material gets us from our homes to our workplaces and schools.
 It allows us access to medical care and emergency assistance.
 It transports us to places of worship, recreation, and shopping.
 With modern "just-in-time" inventory systems, the highway is the warehouse, and manufacturers and retailers rely on trucks to get goods to them on schedule.